SIST1C407/WiShield/README.md

 # WiShield

 ## Introduction
-This project contains the data and processing codes those are involved in Evaluation.
+This project contains the data and processing codes that are involved in Evaluation.

 ## Project Structure
 A description of the project's directory structure, including key files and directories.